 To get to grips with wavefront, it’s first helpful to look at common vision problems and the solutions that treat them.
 When you first realise you have a problem with your vision, you take a trip to the optometrist and get checked for errors in your ‘refractive index’.
 This helps explain how light is directed through your eye.

-Treating common refractive errors has been a successful way of delivering vision correction to a huge number of people with different eye problems.
-But the reality is our individual eyes also have their own, unique irregularities outside of the common errors.
+Treating common refractive errors has successfully delivered vision correction to many people with different eye problems.
+But the reality is our eyes also have their own, unique irregularities outside of the common errors.
 These can include ghost images, decreased contrast sensitivity or night vision, glare, shadows, and halos.
 This is where wavefront technology comes in.

 What is Wavefront Technology?

-The difference between a standard LASIK procedure and one that is wavefront-guided is that the former corrects only your glasses prescription.
-This is around 90% to 95% of the total refractive error you have.
+The difference between a standard LASIK procedure and wavefront-guided is that the former corrects only your glasses prescription.
+This is around 90% to 95% of the total refractive error.
 Wavefront-guided technology allows us to measure the small amount of refractive error that’s left over, using what’s known as a wavefront aberrometer.

 This technology measures the ‘higher-order aberrations’ of the eye—the unique irregularities which affect the finer quality aspects of your vision.
-It does this by picking several spots on the cornea and producing a 3D map, detailing the imperfections which exist on the surface.
+It does this by picking several spots on the cornea and producing a 3D map detailing the imperfections on the surface.

 This is important as different aberrometers have different capabilities.
-Some are only able to record data from 60 spots, whereas others as many as 650.
-Think about the detail a watercolour captures compared to the accuracy of a HD camera.
+For example, some can only record data from 60 spots, whereas others are as many as 650.
+Think about the detail a watercolour captures compared to the accuracy of an HD camera.

-If you’d like to book a consultation with us, or find out more about how all our LASIK treatments are wavefront-guided, leave us a comment or give us a call us on 020 7224 1005.
+If you’d like to book a consultation with us, or find out more about how all our LASIK treatments are wavefront-guided, give us a call us on 020 7224 1005.